alexanderbird/scroll/doc/pre-launch-checklist.md

        - Is there a mobile app?
           - include instructions about install PWA (Share > Add to home screen)
        - etc.
-  - regulatory/legal
-    - check with the cross reference, the Strong's annotated Bible, and the Strong's dictionary publishers if they are satisfied with the attribution on the site
 - maintainability refactor across all the code
   - data
      - data cleanup